popodidi/Progress/README.md

 [![License](https://img.shields.io/cocoapods/l/Progress.svg?style=flat)](http://cocoapods.org/pods/Progress)
 [![Platform](https://img.shields.io/cocoapods/p/Progress.svg?style=flat)](http://cocoapods.org/pods/Progress)

-Apart from using any kind of ProgresHUDs, which capture the whole screen and lock the user interaction, Progress provides a more precise and elegant progress indicator.
-Progress allows you to add any number/kind of progressor view into each view with only one line of code.
-The progressor views can be an arbitrary combination of built-in/custom ones.
+Apart from any kinds of ProgresHUDs that capture the whole screen and lock the user interaction, Progress provides a more precise and elegant progress indicator.
+Progress allows you to add any number/kinds of progressor views into each view with only one line of code.
+The progress indicator can be an arbitrary combination of built-in/custom progressors.
 Progress helps you provide a fluent user experience in your iOS application.

 ## Example